MedSpaformer: a Transferable Transformer with Multi-granularity Token Sparsification for Medical Time Series Classification: Introduction

-The traditional methods for MedTS classification include nearest neighbor \cite{Bagnall_2015}, Gaussian mixture model \cite{Vincent_2009}, relying on statistical pattern matching.
-Current commonly used deep learning approaches include RNNs \cite{Salloum_Kuo_2017}, CNNs \cite{Lawhern_2018}, GNNs \cite{Tang2021SelfSupervisedGN}, advancing in more complicated pattern recognition.
-The exploration of transformer-based models is still limited.
-Although transformers have shown success in time series analysis, particularly in forecasting \cite{wu2021autoformer,zhou2021informer,zhou2022fedformer}, their design and functionality might not completely solve the specific challenges of medical time series classification.
-Transformers like PatchTST \cite{nie2023time} and Crossformer \cite{zhang2023crossformer} utilize patch embedding to capture local patterns, but their fixed patch length restricts their ability to extract multi-level temporal patterns.
-While MTST \cite{zhang2024multi} and Pathformer \cite{chen2024pathformer} employ multi-granularity strategies, they are designed for single-channel inputs.
-On the other hand, FEDformer \cite{zhou2022fedformer} and Autoformer \cite{wu2021autoformer} focus on cross-channel interactions but overlook the hierarchical granularity that is crucial for understanding complex time series data.
-Medformer \cite{wang2024medformer} is an advanced multi-granularity cross-channel transformer for MedTS.
-However, it uses self-attention mechanism that evenly distributes attention across tokens, lacking effective suppression of redundant signals.
-Moreover, these models' rigid architectural designs—fixed input lengths and channel configurations—constrain their adaptability to heterogeneous datasets, hindering their potential to mitigate label scarcity through cross-dataset transfer learning.
+Traditional MedTS approaches rely on shallow statistical features \cite{rahman2015combining, riaz2020gaussian}.
+Current deep learning models—including RNNs \cite{Salloum_Kuo_2017}, CNNs \cite{Lawhern_2018}, and GNNs \cite{Tang2021SelfSupervisedGN}—are capable of capturing increasingly complex patterns.
+Recently, transformer-based models have emerged as powerful sequence learners, particularly in time series forecasting \cite{wen2022transformers}.
+However, most of them are not specifically designed for MedTS classification, and thus fall short in addressing its domain-specific challenges.
+PatchTST \cite{nie2023time} and Crossformer \cite{zhang2023crossformer} capture local patterns through patching but lack multi-scale flexibility due to fixed patch sizes.
+MTST \cite{zhang2024multi} and Pathformer \cite{chen2024pathformer} introduce multi-resolution strategies but are confined to single-channel inputs.
+In contrast, FEDformer \cite{zhou2022fedformer} and Autoformer \cite{wu2021autoformer} enable cross-channel attention but overlook multi-scale structure.
+Medformer \cite{wang2024medformer} unifies these views via multi-granularity cross-channel modeling, but its dense self-attention indiscriminately attends to all tokens, lacking effective suppression of redundant signals.
+Furthermore, these models' rigid architectural designs—fixed input lengths and channel configurations—constrain their adaptability to heterogeneous datasets, hindering their potential to mitigate label scarcity through cross-dataset transfer learning.